Modern Slavery Statement 2021

 We will be working with external industry working groups, along with our Auditors PWC, to better understand our obligations and how best to meet these obligations in a way that meets both the regulatory and industry expectations.

-In line with the reporting obligations of the Commonwealth Modern Slavery Act 2018, Pentana Solutions is not required to issue its formal statement until 31 December 2020.
-However, we are very conscious that our suppliers and stakeholders must also provide an annual statement disclosing the risks of modern slavery within their operations and supply chains and outline the actions taken to address these risks.
+In line with the reporting obligations of the Commonwealth Modern Slavery Act 2018, Pentana Solutions is very conscious that our suppliers and stakeholders must also provide an annual statement disclosing the risks of modern slavery within their operations and supply chains and outline the actions taken to address these risks.
 As such, we are working closely with our relevant stakeholder base to assist with their reporting obligations and envisage punctuating the above deliverable with several interim updates as we work through the assessment of modern slavery risks across our business well ahead of this date.
 In line with this, we will continue to canvas our service providers and work towards strengthening our own assessment of modern slavery risks across our supply chain and investment methodologies.

 If you would like further information, please contact our Company Secretary on email firstname.lastname@example.org or phone (03) 9535 2222.